Sunnysahu/My-Project-RTK/README.md

 # React + Vite

-# Note: - Make sure to have Node.js and npm (Node Package Manager) installed on your machine before following these steps.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: